-Assad: Capturing Aleppo 'huge step' to end Syria's war
+Syria stops Aleppo military action, Russian official says

 Desperate situation

-One activist in eastern Aleppo told CNN as many as 200,000 people -- including rebels and their families -- were crammed into 10 rebel-held neighborhoods, some having fled from other areas under fire.
+One activist in eastern Aleppo told CNN as many as 200,000 people, including rebels and their families, were crammed into 10 rebel-held neighborhoods, some having fled from other areas under fire.

 He described the situation as "apocalyptic," saying the few medical facilities still operating were packed with injured civilians and resembled "slaughterhouses," with no medical supplies or proper equipment.